 Each year new exhibits are constructed in the Museum by the volunteer exhibit committee for all to enjoy.
 The work of collecting, preserving and archiving Omena history quietly continues year-round.
 In 2017, the OHS was the sponsoring organization for the listing of the Omena Historic District on the National Register of Historic Places.

-Now, 25 years later, the mission and work of the OHS is continued by its many supporters and volunteers, who have become part of Omena’s history.
+Now, years later, the mission and work of the society have continued through its many supporters and volunteers, who have become part of Omena’s history.